serbenda/bankinter-visa-pdf-to-csv/README.md

 ---

 ## 🛡️ License
 This project is licensed under the MIT License 📜.
 Feel free to use, modify, and share it!
-Check the LICENSE file for more details.
+Check the [MIT License](https://opensource.org/licenses/MIT) file for more details.

 ---